Tech-at-DU/ACS-1320-JavaScript-Foundations/Lessons/Lesson-01.md

 <!-- > -->

-After completing the tutorial you will improve the code applying modern techniques and best practices.
+After completing the tutorial you will improve the code by applying modern techniques and best practices.
 This will include:

 - Using **ES6** JS ideas and syntax
 - **Linting** to professional standards